ICPC2023-ss/GivFAM/temp/readme.md

-Some additional results generated in the project are placed in this folder.
+Results generated in the project are placed in this folder.